Sebdar/VoiceChess/README.md

 Our school project : making a voice-controlled chess board / computer

 Please keep in mind that we're all french : the comments in the code will most likely be in french too.

+Our objective is to build a chess board that's completely voice-controlled : the point is to allow handicaped people to play chess by moving the chess pieces with a electro-magnet located under the board.